Trump lifts US restrictions on anti-personnel landmines - France 24

 Washington (AFP)

-President Donald Trump on Friday lifted US restrictions on deployment of landmines, saying a new generation of high-tech explosives would improve security for US forces.
+President Donald Trump's administration on Friday lifted US restrictions on landmines, saying that new technology made them safer, outraging campaigners to abolish the explosives that maim thousands of civilians each year.

 "The Department of Defense has determined that restrictions imposed on American forces by the Obama administration's policy could place them at a severe disadvantage during a conflict against our adversaries," a White House statement said.